Christmas Creek mine

-The Christmas Creek mine is an iron ore mine located in the Pilbara region of Western Australia, 61 kilometres south-south-west of Nullagine, in the Chichester Range.
+The Christmas Creek mine is an iron ore mine located in the Pilbara region of Western Australia, 61 km south-south-west of Nullagine, in the Chichester Range.

 Operator

-The mine is fully owned and operated by the Fortescue Metals Group (FMG) and is one of the two iron ore mines that are part of the Chichester Hub operation; the other is Cloud Break mine, located 50 kilometres west of Christmas Creek.
+The mine is fully owned and operated by the Fortescue Metals Group (FMG) and is one of the two iron ore mines that are part of the Chichester Hub operation; the other is Cloud Break mine, located 50 km west of Christmas Creek.

-The other FMG mining hubs in the Pilbara are the Solomon Hub 60km north of Tom Price and 120km to the west of the Chichester Hub, and the Western Hub, which includes the Eliwana operation.
+The other FMG mining hubs in the Pilbara are the Solomon Hub 60 km north of Tom Price and 120 km to the west of the Chichester Hub, and the Western Hub, which includes the Eliwana operation.

 Fortescue is the third-largest iron ore mining company in the Pilbara, behind Rio Tinto and BHP.

 History

 FMG acquired the Cloudbreak and Christmas Creek tenements during 2003.
 The company began constructing port facilities at Port Hedland in February 2006, followed by a A$3.2 billion capital raising in August 2006 to finance its projects.
 Construction on the Cloud Break mine began in October 2006 and Fortescue began mining at Cloud Break in October 2007.
 Iron ore production at the mine began in 2008 and, in its first full year of operation the mine produced 28 million tonnes of iron ore.